 - Laurie Radford, Computer Music Journal.Note: An online version of the document is available here.
 It has also been translated into HTML5 with embedded audio for Safari users as part of the WSP Database, for which you can request a guest password from email@example.com

-A Swedish version of this page is also available.
+Swedish and Estonian versions of this page are also available.

 Yes, I want to order ...